The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 But if a second hole is presented at the other end of the chamber, the air has a place to move to.
 Air will enter through the first opening and move out through the second, pulling the liquid out of the chamber.

-With this discovery, a rapid succession of patents filed throughout Europe, each offering a new development.
+With this discovery, the people who invented the fountain pen caused a rapid succession of patents filed throughout Europe.
+Each offering a new development.

 Fountain Pen Patents and Innovations

-Frederick Fölsch filed the first patent in England in May for an improved fountain pen that allows ink to flow through the pen.
+Frederick Fölsch filed the first patent in England in May for an improved fountain pen.
+His allowed ink to flow through the pen.

 Joseph Bramah filed another patent in September that made changes to the ink feeder.